jonespm/caliper-net/README.md

 The Caliper Analytics® Specification provides a structured approach to describing, collecting and exchanging learning activity data at scale.
 Caliper also defines an application programming interface (the Sensor API™) for marshalling and transmitting event data from instrumented applications to target endpoints for storage, analysis and use.

-**caliper-net** is a reference implementation of the Sensor API™ written in Javascript.
+**caliper-net** is a reference implementation of the Sensor API™ written in .NET.

 ## Branches